markchil/gptools/README.md

 M.A.
 Chilenski (2013). gptools: Gaussian processes with arbitrary derivative constraints and predictions, GNU General Public License. github.com/markchil/gptools

-Once I put together a formal publication on this software and its applications, this readme will be updated.
+Once I put together a formal publication on this software and its applications, this readme will be updated with the relevant citation.